-Kanban and Scrum are agile methodologies that help teams visualize and significantly improve software development processes to build better products and services.
-When choosing between Kanban or Scrum, is important to know that both frameworks follow the same principles but there are some important distinctions that you’ll want to consider.
+Kanban and Scrum are used in the Agile practice to help teams visualize and significantly improve software development processes to build better products and services.

-The Kanban System
+The Kanban method

 Teams open to adopting a spirit of continuous improvement "Kaizen" adopt a Kanban mindset.
 Kanban, being the concept of incremental progress and improvements, does not prescribe a certain philosophy or setup.
 This means anyone can use Kanban.

 This also makes it very easy for any team to introduce Kanban concepts, as no sweeping process changes need to be made.